Payment for School Meals

 - Refunds may only be given, for credits at the end of the term, or if a child is leaving this school to attend another

-- If a child forgets their packed lunch and is given a school meal, parents/carers must pay for that meal on the same day or the following morning at the latest (except for children in receipt of Free School Meals or KS1)
+- If a child forgets their packed lunch and is given a school meal, parents/carers must pay for that meal on the same day or the following morning at the latest (except for children in receipt of Free School Meals or Universal Free School Meals initiative in KS1)

-Parents/Carers who are in receipt of certain benefits, may be entitled to Free School Meals.
+Parents/Carers who are in receipt of certain benefits, may be entitled to Free School Meals (this is applicable even if your child is already receiving free school meals under the Universal Government initiative in Year R and KS1).
 These include: